ULHPC/tutorials/basic/getting_started/README.md

 ## Step 3b: Windows / Linux / OS X / Unix GUI tools
-* Download the FileZilla program from [filezilla-project.org](https://filezilla-project.org/download.php?type=client) and install it.
+* Download the FileZilla client application from [filezilla-project.org](https://filezilla-project.org/download.php?type=client) and install it.
 * Start the application and in the main window click on the `Site Manager` button on the top left or select `Site Manager` from the `File` menu.
 * Click on the `New Site` button and enter/select the following:
   * Host: `access-gaia.uni.lu`